 BalanceInit= 0.000 Ah: This is the second balancing alternative.
 When the first cell passes BalanceVolt-value during charging (and VoltDifference is set to 0.000) coulomb counting starts and continues until the last cell passes it.
-If the difference between the best and the worse cell then exceeds the BalanceInit-value (recommended value: 0.5% of the total battery capacity, i.e. 0.500 Ah for a 100 Ah battery bank) the balancing will start and continue until the calculated balancing value is balanced away.
+If the difference between the best and the worse cell then exceeds the BalanceInit-value (recommended value: 1% of the total battery capacity, i.e. 1 Ah for a 100 Ah battery bank, 0 means that the alternative is switched off) the balancing will start and continue until the calculated balancing value is balanced away.
 It is recommended that you have installed a way to measure the current if you use this method.
-See chapter "Equipment connection description" how to do that.
-Note: VoltDifference must be set to 0 (vd=0) in order to activate this balancing alternative.
-It is also important that the charging current is similar when all cells passes the BalanceVolt-value since the measurement otherwise might be misleading.
-I.e. do not set the BalanceVolt-value close to where the charging device starts to decrease the charging-current.
+See chapter "Equipment connection description" on how to do that.
+Note: VoltDifference must be set to 0 (vd=0) to activate this balancing alternative.